Grandfather’s Green Initiative

 Producing Renewable Energy

-An array of PHOTOVOLTAIC CELLS located beyond the animal habitats and another bank of PV cells on the roof of the Fudge Shop produce electricity that is fed directly into the power grid.
+An array of PHOTOVOLTAIC CELLS located beyond the animal habitats, on the roof of the Fudge Shop and on the roof of the Nature Museum produce electricity that is fed directly into the power grid.

-In 2011, Grandfather’s solar panels generated 27,300 KwH of electricity and mitigated 28,439 pounds of CO2 from entering the atmosphere.
-The electricity generated here would power two average North Carolina households per year and offset the CO2 emissions of one and two thirds cars per year.
+In 2017 alone, Grandfather’s solar panels generated 50,000 KwH of electricity and mitigated approximately 60,000 pounds of CO2 from entering the atmosphere.
+The electricity generated here would power four average North Carolina households per year and offset the CO2 emissions of five cars per year.

 The Nature Museum & Restaurant

-Food prepared and sold at Mildred’s Grill in the Grandfather Mountain Nature Museum is served using 100 percent compostable and BIODEGRADABLE plates, cups, forks, spoons, knives and take out containers.
+Mildred’s Grill in the Grandfather Mountain Nature Museum is working toward using 100-percent compostable and BIODEGRADABLE plates, cups, forks, spoons, knives and takeout containers.

 Guests can find RECYCLING bins for aluminum and plastic in different locations around the park.
 In addition, the gift shops and restaurant are set up to recycle the cardboard boxes that come through their doors.